transcom/mymove/README.md

 ### PII Best Practices

 Server side: any downloadable content passed to the client should by default have an inline content disposition (like PDFs).
-You can read more about content disposition headers in [the official Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition "MDN: Content-Disposition Headers").

-Client side: before accessing any prod environment, fix your browser settings __or only use Edge when accessing prod data__
+Client side: before accessing any prod environment, fix your browser settings to display PDFs, not use an external app.

 #### More about content dispositions